fengjixuchui/HyperVisor-Injector/README.md

 - Q: Is there a risk of me using this ? | A: Of course there is as anything public can become detected

-## purpose of release ?
-my reasoning for this other release is due to me learning a lot at such a fast rate and then not having any uses for my projects so i get bored and release them also want to reach other developers and make something better out of the bad communities

 ## what are the benifits with buying the source?
 - the source code will not be a public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods